 Examiners will enjoy administrative flexibility and interpretive clarity with the WJ IV Tests of Cognitive Abilities alone; however, combining administrations of the co-normed WJ IV Tests of Achievement and Tests of Oral Language will increase diagnostic capability and sensitivity.

-- New Verbal Attention test assesses working memory for classroom performance.
+- Verbal Attention test assesses working memory for classroom performance.

-- New Visualisation test better measures spatial relationships and mental rotation abilities.
+- Visualisation test better measures spatial relationships and mental rotation abilities.

-- New Non-word Repetition test provides an important marker of phonological storage.
+- Non-word Repetition test provides an important marker of phonological storage.

-- New working memory, perceptual speed, and phonological processing measures help pinpoint cognitive correlates of learning problems.
+- Working memory, perceptual speed, and phonological processing measures help pinpoint cognitive correlates of learning problems.

-- New easy-to-use intra-cognitive variation procedure allows for identification of cognitive strengths and weaknesses at both the test and cluster level.
+- Easy-to-use intra-cognitive variation procedure allows for identification of cognitive strengths and weaknesses at both the test and cluster level.

 - Allows examiners to utilise the state-of-the-science application of updated CHC theory.